 - March: Drive down for a scenic road trip on the Carretera Austral.
 As summer ends, Torres del Paine is best during this month for fewer crowds, or go to Bariloche for hiking in Argentina’s most splendid national park.

 - April: Visit Ushuaia and Tierra del Fuego National Park in Argentina on earlier dates for the best wildlife experience.
 A road trip through the Carretera Austral is another excellent option.

 - May: Most tourist facilities begin to close, but you can still visit the Perito Moreno Glacier in El Calafate, which should be empty of crowds.

-- June: Visit Ushuaia for the 10-day winter solstice celebration.
+- June: Visit Ushuaia for the ten-day winter solstice celebration.

-- July: Although the peak of winter offers challenging weather conditions in Patagonia in July, Torres del Paine is open year-round and accessible to more intrepid travellers with a guided tour.
+- July: Although the peak of winter offers challenging weather conditions in Patagonia in July, Torres del Paine is open year-round and accessible to more intrepid travelers with a guided tour.

 - August: Despite the peak winter crowds, now is the time to hit the slopes at the world-famous ski resorts of Bariloche.